 A federal judge in New York State recently ruled that The Car-Freshner Corporation – which makes the pine tree-shaped air fresheners that hang in millions of vehicles across the country – has demonstrated that it may lay claim to the tree-shaped symbol through its various federal trademark registrations and more than 60 years.

 Car-Freshner claims that Sun Cedar, a non-profit business based out of Kansas, violated the Lanham Act and New York Law by making and marketing a car air-freshener in the same tree-shape and using a virtually identical symbol that Car-Freshner has registered as its trademark as early as 1961.
-It further argued that Sun Cedar’s designs are designed to confuse consumers and unfairly use Car-Freshner’s product identity and good-will built up over decades for capital gain.
+It further argued that Sun Cedar’s designs are designed to confuse consumers and unfairly use Car-Freshner’s product identity and good-will built up over decades for gain.

 The Lanham Act (also known as the Trademark Act of 1946) is the federal statute that governs trademarks, service marks, and unfair competition.
 It sets out procedures for federally registering trademarks, states when owners of trademarks may be entitled to federal judicial protection against infringement, and establishes other guidelines and remedies for trademark owners.